gitamahm/human_tissue_microbiome_atlas/SIMBA/README.md

 ```

 The following commands will let Snakemake either "unlock" a directory, perform a "dry" run, run "local" as opposed to using compute clusters, build a "dag" file, "delete" or run "all".
+For more information on Snakemake commands please refer to the [Snakemake tutorials](https://snakemake.readthedocs.io/en/stable/tutorial/tutorial.html).
 ```
 if [ "$1" = "unlock" ]; then
     snakemake all --snakefile $SNAKEFILE --use-conda --configfile $CONFIGFILE  --keep-target-files -j $NJOBS -w $WAIT -k --rerun-incomplete --unlock